Dog Days Are Over: Live performances

-Cover versions
+Cover versions and samples

 The cast of Glee performed the song in the episode "Special Education" on 30 November 2010, with Jenna Ushkowitz (as Tina Cohen-Chang) and Amber Riley (as Mercedes Jones) singing the lead.
 The cast version was also released as a digital single, and charted on the Billboard Hot 100 at number 22, one space below a bounding return of the original to its post-VMA peak.
 It was performed on their 2011 Tour and was featured in the film and live recording soundtrack.
 In the thirteenth season of American Idol, it was performed by Jena Irene.
 It was covered by Chinese artist Shang Wenjie in the Chinese TV show "I am a Singer."
 A Finalist of Indonesian Idol (season 8) Yuka Tamada sang it for the first week of the "spectacular" shows.
 She received a great feedback and reached the Top 3.
 In 2011, it also featured on the first season of The Voice (United States), with Vicci Martinez singing the version along with a stage full of drummers.
 Vicci advanced to the finals on this performance but ultimately lost to Javier Colon in the final.

-California-based hardcore punk band, Stick To Your Guns, also covered this song as a part of a Sumerian Records tribute compilation.
+California-based hardcore punk band Stick To Your Guns also covered this song as a part of a Sumerian Records tribute compilation.
 Australian Dan Sultan covered the song on his 2019 album Aviary Takes.
 Postmodern Jukebox, a YouTube channel famous for covering pop music in vintage styles, also uploaded a cover sung by Hannah Gill in October 2019.

+Canadian rapper Drake interpolated the song's chorus in his 2023 single "Rich Baby Daddy", which features American musicians Sexyy Red and SZA.

+The song was featured at the end of the 2023 Marvel Studios film Guardians of the Galaxy Vol. 3 directed by James Gunn and experienced a resurgence, having its biggest streaming day ever on Spotify 15 years after being released.